-- the timing and success or failure of our clinical trials for our product candidates or competing product candidates, or any other change in the competitive landscape of our industry, including consolidation among our competitors or partners or as a result of public health events, such as the effects of the COVID-19 pandemic or increasing global economic instability; - our ability to successfully recruit and retain subjects for clinical trials, and any delays caused by difficulties in such efforts, including as a result of public health events, such as the effects of the COVID-19 pandemic; - our ability to obtain marketing authorization or clearance for our other product candidates and the timing and scope of any such marketing authorizations we may receive; - the timing and cost of, and level of investment in, research and development activities relating to our product candidates, which may change from time to time; - our ability to attract, hire and retain qualified personnel; - expenditures that we will or may incur to develop additional product candidates; - the level of demand for AspyreRx or our other product candidates should they receive marketing authorization, which may vary significantly; - the risk/benefit profile, cost and reimbursement policies with respect to AspyreRx and our other product candidates, if authorized for marketing, and existing and potential future therapeutics that compete with our product candidates;

-- the changing and volatile U.S. and global economic environments; and - future accounting pronouncements or changes in our accounting policies.
+- the timing and success or failure of our clinical trials for our product candidates or competing product candidates, or any other change in the competitive landscape of our industry, including consolidation among our competitors or partners or as a result of public health events, such as the COVID-19 pandemic or increasing global economic instability; - our ability to successfully recruit and retain subjects for clinical trials, and any delays caused by difficulties in such efforts, including as a result of public health events, such as the COVID-19 pandemic; - our ability to obtain marketing authorization for our product candidates and the timing and scope of any such marketing authorizations we may receive; - the timing and cost of, and level of investment in, research and development activities relating to our product candidates, which may change from time to time; - our ability to attract, hire and retain qualified personnel; - expenditures that we will or may incur to develop additional product candidates; - the level of demand for our product candidates should they receive marketing authorization, which may vary significantly; - the risk/benefit profile, cost and reimbursement policies with respect to AspyreRx and our other product candidates, if authorized for marketing, and existing and potential future therapeutics that compete with our product candidates; - the changing and volatile U.S. and global economic environments; and - future accounting pronouncements or changes in our accounting policies.